michaelodom/michaelodom.github.io/index.md

 # Michael Odom

-Associate professor of English at BMCC.
+Associate professor of English
+City University of New York
+Borough of Manhattan Community College

 ### Expertise